BigTandy/molt-lang/README.md

 ## Molt Language

 This section documents the Implemented Molt language.
-The specification for the superset language, in EBNF format, is in [spec.md](./spec.md).
+The specification for the superset language is in [spec.md](./spec.md).

 Molt files may be named any legal file name, but **MUST** end with `.molt`.
 Molt files are composed of 0 or more statements.
 Statements **SHOULD** be separated by newlines.